petzval/btferret/README.md

 int notify_ctic(int node,int cticn,int notifyflag,int (*callback)())
 ```

-Enables/disables LE characteristic notifications.
+Enables/disables LE characteristic notifications and indications.
 If an LE characteristic has permission
-bits 0x10 or 0x20 set then it is capable of sending notifications: when the value changes, the
+bits 0x10/0x20 set then it is capable of sending notifications/indications: when the value changes, the
 LE device sends it to the client device without being asked.
 In addition to the permission
-bit (that is set by the LE device), notifications must also be enabled by the client
+bit (that is set by the LE device), notifications/indications must also be enabled by the client
 via this function.
-Once enabled, when a notification is received, the callback
+Once enabled, when a notification/indication is received, the callback
 function is called.
 The client must be listening for
 input via: [read\_node\_count](#4-2-31-read\_node\_count),
 [read\_node-all\_endchar](#4-2-32-read\_node-all\_endchar),